 Workshops are for all ages and levels, however, some experience and ability to mix colour and use paint is necessary as this is a challenging workshop and beyond beginners stage.
 Working with a model this class is about creating portraits instinctively rather than academically.
-By this I mean no traditional measuring techniques and working with a three step method (sitter – palette – canvas).
+By this I mean no traditional measuring techniques and working with a three step observation method (sitter – palette – canvas).
 This allows the eye to train rapidly in responding to colour and form instinctively using a premixed palette.
 In placing and positioning colour accurately, your ability in drawing and measuring will come naturally, ultimately capturing the character and likeness of the sitter.
 This is a methodology I have developed for my own practice and is how I create a more characterful, instinctive portrait.
 The workshop also gives strong emphasis to colour mixing and palette preparation.
 It covers how to use colour effectively by recognising tonal values, temperature and harmony.
 Preparing the palette before painting is crucial to the three step method and is a fast track in developing your skills in painting and preparing your own personal palette.

 The atmosphere is relaxed and fun but prepare to be tired by the end!

 Materials are provided at all workshops.
 We will be using oil paint only in this workshop (for those who prefer to use acrylic, please bring with you).
 Please note solvents are used in this workshop.